CRT Object Detection

 Content vs structure

-DEAD = what the object looks like.
-ALIVE = where the object is.
+Data channels = what the object looks like.
+Parity channels = where the object is.
 Natural separation.

 Detection Map (Canvas)